AletheaEsau/ST10460623-MealSuggester/README.md

 4. Utilization of GitHub and GitHub Actions
 To ensure efficient collaboration, GitHub and GitHub Actions were used for version control and automated testing.
-4.1.
 GitHub for Version Control
 •	A GitHub repository was created to manage the app’s source code.
 •	Regular commits and pushes were made to track progress.
 •	Branching was utilized for feature development and bug fixes.
-4.2.
 GitHub Actions for Automation
 To maintain code quality and reliability, GitHub Actions was implemented.
 It automates:
-1. Continuous Integration (CI) – Ensures the app builds successfully.
+1. Continuous Integration – Ensures the app builds successfully.
 2. Automated Testing – Verifies the correctness of implemented features.
 5. Conclusion
 The Meal Suggestion App was successfully designed and developed to help users quickly decide on meals based on the time of day.
 With a user-friendly UI, effective meal logic, and GitHub integration, this app ensures a smooth and maintainable experience.
 The use of GitHub Actions further enhances code reliability through automated testing and continuous integration.
 Future improvements could include a database for dynamic meal options and voice input functionality for an even better user experience.